 Horsetail Falls, Alaska

 Keystone Canyon in Alaska is a really beautiful drive as you’re headed toward (or away from) Valdez.
 If it’s raining, there are likely many ephemeral waterfalls in the canyon.
 I think it was drizzling as I drove through.
 The names of the main waterfalls in the canyon aren’t that unique, even though the falls themselves are beautiful.
 There’s Bridal Veil Falls, which is a really common name for a waterfall.
 There’s this waterfall, Horsetail Falls, another common name.
-And there is a third larger waterfall that I didn’t see a name for, so I called it Keystone Canyon Falls.
+And there is a third, larger waterfall that I didn’t see a name for, so I called it Keystone Canyon Falls.

 At 330′ tall, it’s an impressive waterfall.
 It isn’t difficult to visit, but there might not be a whole lot of reasons to visit Valdez, though it is a nice town.
-The drive from Anchorage to Valdez is over 5 hours even though the two aren’t that far apart.
-There are mountains and glaciers that prevent a direct route.
+The drive from Anchorage to Valdez is over 5 hours, even though the two aren’t that far apart.
+Some mountains and glaciers prevent a direct route.
 I decided to head that way to visit these falls and some others.
 I also took a cruise to see more falls and glaciers.
 Every time I’ve visited Alaska, I’ve done a day cruise to see the amazing coastline and wildlife, and it makes sense that cruise ships visit Alaska and make stops in cities like Valdez.

 1. There isn’t any other way to enter Valdez via road than on Alaska Route 4.
 From Anchorage, you’d follow AK-1 for a really long time to the junction of AK-4.